Love Transcends Space Time

 - Fringe has Peter and Olivia.
 They cross universes, rewrite time lines and change the future.

 - And now as of episode 4x20, we have Lincoln Lee crossing universes permanently to be with Fauxlivia.
 Fringe runs on this trope.

 - In KULT, passion can be strong enough to make people even return from the dead, and this trope is even less a problem.
-This troper has the theory that passion is so strong in this universe that it can beat everything else.

 - The end of Brigadoon.
 Tommy turned down joining Brigadoon, but magically gets let in anyway 4 months later.

 - Fate/stay night gives us Saber and Shirou (at least in the Realta Nua version), who manage to fullfil the Star-Crossed Lovers prophecy of Merlin (Shirou must forever search for Saber, and Saber must forever wait for Shirou) and reunite in Avalon.

 - Nine Hours, Nine Persons, Nine Doors has this as its' main premise: Morphogenetic fields work across large distances and even through time between two persons who are close to each other (not necessarily in a romantic way), allowing Akane to contact Junpei 9 years in the future.

 - This is revealed to be the cause of much of the plot of Muv-Luv Alternative.
 Sumika's desire to see Takeru again combined with the dimensional distortions caused by G-Bombs is what leads to him being drawn to her universe.